Edna Boykin Cultural Center, 108 Nash Street NE, Wilson NC 27893

 Click here for a list of events currently scheduled in the Edna Boykin Cultural Center

 A Walk Down Memory Lane

-During its early years, the theatre served as a performing stage for traveling shows of vaudeville, singing acts, magicians, minstrels and plays.
-Vaudeville entertained the entire family with a wide variety of acts designed to replaced their daily concerns with fun, fascination and fantasy.
-In addition, local events, including talent and fashion shows, made the theatre a center for the town's cultural activity.
+During its early years, the theater served as a performing stage for traveling shows of vaudeville, singing acts, magicians, minstrels and plays.
+Vaudeville entertained the entire family with a wide variety of acts designed to replace their daily concerns with fun, fascination and fantasy.
+In addition, local events, including talent and fashion shows, made the theater a center for the town's cultural activity.
 Also popular with Wilson’s citizens were sexy burlesque acts during the early years.

-The City of Wilson purchased the Wilson Theatre in 1984 and then organized the Wilson Community Theatre, Inc. Under the direction of President Woody Harrison, the Board managed the facility’s use and restoration.
-Many at the time felt that the theater should be restored to its original splendor and that it still served a necessary role in the community, and for the next fourteen years, Executive Director Carol Blake and many volunteers did just that.
-The theater improved with such basic necessities, such as updated restrooms and new heating and air conditioning systems.
+The City of Wilson purchased the Wilson Theatre in 1984 and subsequently organized the Wilson Community Theatre, Inc. Under the direction of President Woody Harrison, the Board managed the facility’s use and restoration.
+Many at the time felt that the theater should be restored to its original splendor as it still served a necessary role in the community, and for the next fourteen years, Executive Director Carol Blake and many volunteers did just that.
+The theater was improved with such basic necessities as updated restrooms and new heating and air conditioning systems.
 Then, in 1995, the Theater Board and the Arts Council of Wilson merged expressly for the purpose of seeing the project come to fruition.
-Clearscapes Inc., an architectural firm out of Raleigh, was then hired for the job, and the fundraising and drawing of the plans commenced earnestly.
+Clearscapes Inc., an architectural firm out of Raleigh, was hired to oversee the renovation, and the fundraising and drawing of the plans commenced in earnest.